Beyond Prompting: An Autonomous Framework for Systematic Factor Investing via Agentic AI: Empirical Results

 \begin{landscape}

 \end{landscape}

-Table~\ref{tab:factor_by_group} provides a cross-sectional portfolio-sort view of each factor.
-For all factors, decile returns are broadly increasing from Low to High, and the High--Low spreads are positive and statistically significant.
-Notably, Factors 6 and 10 demonstrate the strongest sorting power, with High--Low spreads exceeding 35.0 and $t$-statistics above 3.4.
-Even for factors with more moderate spreads, such as Factor 5 (10.51) and Factor 9 (12.82), the monotonic trend across deciles remains visible.
-This consistency across the factor set confirms that the agentic AI framework discovers multiple signals with economically meaningful cross-sectional sorting ability.
-The variation in spread magnitude across factors justifies the subsequent use of multi-factor aggregation to optimize the final portfolio's risk-return profile.
+Exhibit \ref{tab:factor_by_group} provides a cross-sectional portfolio-sort view of each factor and reveals meaningful but uneven sorting ability across the signal set.
+Several factors generate economically large and statistically credible High–Low spreads, while monotonicity is not universal across all candidates and a subset of factors shows weak or statistically fragile spread returns, including at least one case with a negative High–Low spread.
+The evidence therefore supports a selective interpretation: the framework discovers multiple useful ranking signals, but their standalone sorting quality varies enough to justify subsequent multi-factor integration.

-Table~\ref{tab:factor_alpha_oos} evaluates whether the single-factor portfolios deliver returns that survive standard risk adjustment.
-The main finding is that all 12 factors retain statistically significant alpha after controlling for broad market, size, value, profitability, investment, and momentum exposures.
-The alpha estimates are remarkably stable across models.
-For instance, Factors 6 and 10 maintain the highest alphas (approximately 0.33\% daily) across all specifications from CAPM to FF6, with $t$-statistics consistently above 3.2.
-Factors 1, 4, 8, and 12 also show high significance ($t > 4.0$).
-Even Factor 5, the weakest in the set, remains significant with a $t$-statistic above 2.1.
-This confirms that the signals discovered by the agentic AI carry alpha beyond canonical asset-pricing factors.
+Exhibit \ref{tab:factor_alpha_oos} evaluates whether the single-factor portfolios survive standard risk adjustment.
+The evidence is concentrated rather than universal.
+The stronger factors retain positive and statistically meaningful alpha across the benchmark models, while several weaker candidates lose significance after controlling for standard market and style exposures.
+The stability of the stronger alphas across CAPM, FF3, FF5, and FF6 nevertheless suggests that the best agent-generated signals are not merely repackaging canonical equity factors.

 Overall, the single-factor evidence supports three conclusions.
-First, the agentic AI pipeline identifies factors with positive and statistically credible spread returns.
-Second, the stability of alpha across risk models suggests the discovered signals are not merely proxies for known factors.
-Third, while all factors are informative, their varying performance levels make multi-factor integration essential for maximizing aggregate out-of-sample performance.
+First, the agentic pipeline can identify factors with economically meaningful and statistically credible spread returns, but the quality of those factors is heterogeneous.
+Second, the stronger signals retain alpha under standard risk adjustment, which suggests that they contain information beyond canonical factor exposures.
+Third, precisely because standalone performance varies across candidates, disciplined multi-factor integration is essential for improving aggregate out-of-sample performance.